· One Me · One Family ·

 The central focus of the publication is that despite our diversity of appearance, our rich inner worlds so often grapple with the same feelings of sadness, joy, insecurity, and love.
 My hope is that as we journey from one page to the next we discover our common ground.

-One Me · One Family will be a celebration of individuality, and of kinship.
+One Me · One Family is a celebration of individuality, and of kinship.

 Agency and Exploitation